Jawerka/shell-for-ytdlp/README.md

 pyinstaller --onefile --name 'shell-for-ytdlp' -i icon.ico main.py
 ```
 ``shell-for-ytdlp.exe`` will be located in the ``dist`` directory.
+\
+You can change the settings in the ``config.json`` file.
+It will be generated after the first successful download.

 #### Links to the resources used:
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)